p-gerhard/m1-riemann-solver/README.md

 2. `python3 plot_solution.py your_solution_data_file`

 A latex script `plot_latex_pgfplot.tex` is available in in `doc` directory.
 Edit the .tex file and type make to compile.
-Here the obtained results on two examples
+Here the obtained results on two examples:

 ![r1r2](doc/example_r1r2.png)